ZeroKlu/csharp-training-gh/02_04_debugging_code.md

 ### Picking an IDE

-Moving forward, we will be using more of the advanced tools included with Visual Studio, so I will no longer be presenting both IDEs.
+Moving forward, we will be using more of the advanced tools included with Visual Studio, so I will no longer be presenting examples related to Visual Studio Code.

+This repository, for example, uses Visual Studio solution folders rather than an actual folder tree for file organization and is poorly suited to use in VS Code.

 ---